mantidproject/mantid/docs/source/interfaces/CrystalFieldPythonInterface.rst

 Setting up crystal field parameters
 -----------------------------------

-A crystal field computation starts with cretaing an instance of the `CrystalField` class.
+A crystal field computation starts with creating an instance of the `CrystalField` class.
 The constructor has two mandatory arguments: `Ion` - a symbolic name of the ion, and `Symmetry` - a name of the symmetry group of the field.
 The rest of the parameters are optional.